IBM/multi-tenancy/README.md

 ## Project Overview

+A key benefit of the cloud is the ability to deploy software for multiple consumers without having to install it redundantly on-premises.
+When software is provided as a managed service (SaaS), costs can be reduced for the deployments and the operations of applications.
+Additionally SaaS can be scaled and new consumers can be added easily.

+In order to leverage these advantages, applications need to be designed so that they can support multiple tenants.
+Often tenants are not single users, but clients of SaaS providers which their own authentication mechanisms.
+When running SaaS for multiple tenants it's often required to keep the workloads isolated from each other for security reasons.
+For example, typically different databases are used for tenants.

+At the same time common deployment and operation models are required, so that new SaaS versions can be deployed to different tenants in an unique way.

-The project aims to support partners to build SaaS for different platforms including Serverless, OpenShift and Satellite.
-As first step the repo contains an example how to run SaaS via serverless capabilities on the IBM Cloud (lower left corner).
+This project aims to support IBM partners to build SaaS for different platforms including Serverless, OpenShift, Kubernetes and Satellite.
+The used sample application is the same one, the CI/CD mechanism slightly differentiates between the platforms.

+### Options

+The following diagram shows the different plaform options.
+This repo contains the IBM Cloud platforms so far (blue rectangle).
+More options are planned to be added.

 <kbd><img src="documentation/SaaS-Options.png" /></kbd>

+### Sample Application

 The project comes with a simple e-commerce example application.
 A SaaS provider might have one client selling books, another one selling shoes.